 Fog can occur at any time.
 Fog on highways can be extremely dangerous.
-Fog is often unexpected, and visibility can deteriorate rapidly.
-You should watch for foggy conditions and be ready to reduce your speed.
-Do not assume that the fog will thin out after you enter it.
+Fog is often unexpected,

 The best advice for driving in fog is don't.
 It is preferable that you pull off the road into a rest area or truck stop until visibility is better.
 If you must drive, be sure to consider the following: